-"Jenuie June," writing from New York to the Baltimore American, tells this romantic little story of one of the innumerable fruit-stands sprinkled all this romantic little story of one of the innumerable fruit-stands sprinkled all over Gotham:
+"Jenuie June," writing from New York to the Baltimore American, tells this romantic little story of one of the innumerable fruit-stands sprinkled all over Gotham:

+over Gotham:

-There is an apple-stand on a corner near Fourt-senth street, which has been presided over for many years by an old man, a philosopher in his way, who recently grew rheumatic and retired on his savings, which, notwithstanding his constant grumbling at the prices he was obliged to pay and the small profits he had to put up with, must have been considerable.
+There is an apple-stand on a corner

+near Fourteenth street, which has been

+presided over for many years by an old

+man, a philosopher in his way, who recently grew rheumatic and retired on

+his savings, which, not withstanding his

+constant crumbling at the wices. constant grumbling at the prices he was obliged to pay and the small profits he had to put up with, must have been considerable.